New local program created to help limit scams and extortion across the border

 On the third day of their vacation, Elena and Paul became victims of extortion and were digitally kidnapped; meaning their identities were stolen and used on social media by a stranger in Mexico.

-“Crime and justice without borders was a program that was initiated here in the Wichita police department with the purpose of being able to give citizens from Wichita an opportunity to report crime that may be effective when they travel to Mexico,” said WPD officer, Paul Cruz.
+“Crime and Justice Without Borders was a program that was initiated here in the Wichita Police Department with the purpose of being able to give citizens from Wichita an opportunity to report a crime that may be effective when they travel to Mexico,” said WPD officer Paul Cruz.

-With the quick minds of their families and the working hands of WPD officers,

 “They sent a team to get us out of there,” said Paul.

-Crime and Justice without Borders now serve as a new avenue for Wichitans to report anonymously what happened to them while on the other side of the border.
+Crime and Justice Without Borders is a new avenue for Wichitans to report anonymously what happened to them while on the other side of the border.

 If you would like more information on how to report a crime or if you wish to talk with one of the officers of this program you can call 316-268-4605 or email PCruz@wichita.gov.